 All staff involved with our EYFS aim to develop good relationships with all children and parents, interacting positively with them and taking time to listen.

-Communication from school for parents/carers is usually via email, but notices and reminders are also placed on Tapestry.
+Communication from school for parents/carers is usually via email, but notices and reminders may also come home with the children in book bags and/or be placed on Tapestry.

 15. TRANSITION PERIODS